MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-commondialog.md

 ---
 title: CommonDialog object
 description: Contains all the methods that display a UI.
-The CommonDialog control is an invisible-at-run-time control that you can create using \ 0034;WIA.CommonDialog \ 0034; as the ProgID in a call to CreateObject or by dropping a CommonDialog object on a form. ms.assetid: 'f7e46ee7-9d49-482c-a998-92555e979636'
+The CommonDialog control is an invisible-at-run-time control that you can create using \ 0034;WIA.CommonDialog \ 0034; as the ProgID in a call to CreateObject or by dropping a CommonDialog object on a form. ms.assetid: f7e46ee7-9d49-482c-a998-92555e979636
+keywords:
+- CommonDialog object WIA Automation
-keywords: ["CommonDialog object WIA Automation", "CommonDialog object WIA Automation , described"]
+- CommonDialog object WIA Automation , described
 topic_type:
 - apiref
 api_name: